l0th3r/l0th3r/README.md

 ### About Me
 - 🕹 Unity and Unreal Engine developper
 - 🥽 XR developper
+- 🖼 Learning graphic rendering with OpenGL
 - 📖 3nd year Bachelor Game Programming at Bellecour École
 - ⚙️ Want to dive more in low-level tech
-- 🖼 Learning graphic rendering with OpenGL and Vulkan
 - 🌐 Frontend and Backend web developper
 - ☄️ Former graphic designer